 To Qualify for Services: Students must provide the Student Disability Services Office with appropriate documentation of the disability at the time services and /or accommodations are requested.
-For more information or to set up services through the Disability Office, contact the Student Disability Services Office in the Administration Building- Room 105.
+For more information or to set up services through the Disability Office, contact the Student Disability Services Office. http://uiw.edu/sds/index.html